ShanelHW/ShanelHW/README.md

 - :telescope: I am currently completing a software engineering fellowship with Per Scholas focusing on responsive full stack web applications.

-- :seedling: I am exploring game design.
+- :seedling: I am exploring data analysis and machine learning.

 - :zap: In my free time, I help others with troubleshooting their code and read tech articles (when I'm not falling down a reddit rabbithole).